 Accessibility:

 The Park is mainly fully accessible for wheelchair users.
-There are designated blue badge parking spaces right in front of the Hall building (subject to time limit).
+There are designated blue badge parking spaces in all car parks and right in front of the Hall building (subject ti time limit).
 There are walkways leading to most sections in the park that are wheelchair friendly.
 Wollaton has toilets in 3 locations - the disabled toilets can be accessed with a radar key and there is a Changing Places toilet in the lower courtyard.
 The shops and café are accessible in a wheelchair.
 The Hall museum can be accessed via the access lift and there is an internal lift that runs between the 3 floors of the museum.
-Information provided June 2015.

 ---|